 For example: When a message is written into a Channel endpoint, the ZX_CHANNEL_READABLE signal of the opposing endpoint is asserted (which causes that signal to become active, if it were not already active).
 When the last message in a Channel endpoint's queue is read from that endpoint, the ZX_CHANNEL_READABLE signal of that endpoint is deasserted (which causes that signal to become inactive)

-This synthetic signal only exists in the results of
+ZX_SIGNAL_HANDLE_CLOSED is a synthetic signal only exists in the

 This signal can only be obtained as a result of the above two wait calls when the wait itself returns with ZX_ERR_CANCELED.

 There are eight User Signals (ZX_USER_SIGNAL_0 through ZX_USER_SIGNAL_7) which may

 asserted or deasserted using the

 provided the handle has the appropriate rights (ZX_RIGHT_SIGNAL or ZX_RIGHT_SIGNAL_PEER,